-Nurtured in Nature – a transformative outdoor wellness program designed to address and close the nature gap in Illinois through engagements outdoors that foster connection, healing, and empowerment for Black, Indigenous, and People of Color (BIPOC) communities.
-Organized and directed by Nurtured in Nature’s founder, Tomas Delgado, this initiative invites Illinois’ BIPOC residents to join easy, inclusive hikes, build meaningful relationships, and deepen connections with the environment.
+Nurtured in Nature is a transformative outdoor wellness program designed to close the nature gap in Illinois through outdoor engagements that foster connection, healing, and empowerment.
+The program is created for communities across Illinois including people who have most impacted by nature deprivation including those living in low income communities, rural communities, and Black, Indigenous, and People of Color communities.
+Organized and supported by Nurtured in Nature’s founder, Tomas Delgado, this initiative invites all community members to join welcoming, slow-paced hikes within Illinois’ natural areas in an effort to build meaningful relationships with one another and deepen connections with the natural environment.

-Rooted in the belief that access to nature is a fundamental right, Nurtured in Nature seeks to dismantle systemic barriers that have historically and intentionally excluded communities of color from outdoor spaces, creating a safe and supportive environment where everyone feels welcome.
+Rooted in the belief that access to nature is a fundamental right, Nurtured in Nature seeks to dismantle systemic barriers that have historically and intentionally excluded certain communities from outdoor spaces by creating a safe and supportive environment where everyone feels welcome.

 About the Program